Government finance statistics - quarterly data

 In recent years Eurostat has significantly expanded the range of integrated quarterly data on government finances available, providing a timely and increasingly high quality picture of the evolution of government finances in the European Union (EU).
 The data presented in this article reflect both non-financial and financial (quarterly non-financial and financial accounts for general government) transactions and cover all European Union (EU-27) countries.

-This article is based on data transmitted to Eurostat at the end of March and during April 2013 and includes data coverage of all four quarters quarters of 2012.
-It is supplemented by seasonally adjusted data estimated provided on a voluntary basis by EU and EFTA countries.
-Eurostat regularly publishes seasonally adjusted and working day adjusted quarterly data on government revenue, expenditure and surplus (+)/ deficit (-), currently for twelve Member States and the EU aggregates.
+This article is based on data transmitted to Eurostat at the end of September and during October 2013 and includes data coverage of the second quarter of 2013.
+It is supplemented by seasonally adjusted data estimated provided on a voluntary basis by EU and EFTA countries' National Statistical Institutes.
+Eurostat regularly publishes seasonally adjusted and working day adjusted quarterly data on government revenue, expenditure and surplus (+)/ deficit (-), currently for thirteen Member States and the EU aggregates.